nawwardiab/mern-expense-tracker/notes/notes-on-invitationLink.md

    - Checking if user is logged in
    - Letting user confirm they want to join
 5. **Accept** the invite via a separate route (or the same route with a `POST`) that:
-   - Validates it’s still valid
+   - Validates it's still valid
    - Adds the user to the group
    - Marks the invite as used (if single-use)